The Sweet Poison Of Love

 Years passed, and life carried them in different directions; transfers, responsibilities, the natural drift of time.

 One autumn afternoon, much later, Niru found herself standing alone under the familiar archway.
 The wind carried a whisper of a memory, a presence she could almost feel.
+She smiled.
+Some loves do not need names, nor promises.
+Some just need a place.
+And Anandangan had been theirs.

 Beyond The White